-2.29 A 'document' is defined in s 4(1) to include any or any part of the following:

-- any paper or other material on which there is writing - a map, plan, drawing or photograph - any paper or other material on which there are marks, figures, symbols or perforations having a meaning for persons qualified to interpret them - any article or material from which sounds, images or writing are capable of being reproduced with or without the aid of any other article or device - any article on which information has been stored or recorded, either mechanically or electronically - any other record of information - any copy, including any part of any copy, of a reproduction or duplicate of a thing listed above.

-2.30 The definition of 'document' is broadly stated and is not exhaustive.
+- 2.29 A 'document' is defined in s 4(1) to include any or any part of the following: - any paper or other material on which there is writing - a map, plan, drawing or photograph - any paper or other material on which there are marks, figures, symbols or perforations having a meaning for persons qualified to interpret them - any article or material from which sounds, images or writing are capable of being reproduced with or without the aid of any other article or device - any article on which information has been stored or recorded, either mechanically or electronically - any other record of information - any copy, including any part of any copy, of a reproduction or duplicate of a thing listed above. - 2.30 The definition of 'document' is broadly stated and is not exhaustive.
 It includes sound recordings, films, video footage, microfilm, and information stored on computer tapes, disks, DVDs and portable hard drives and devices.
-It can also include information held on or transmitted between computer servers, backup tapes, mobile phones and mobile
+It can also include information held on or transmitted between computer servers, backup tapes, mobile phones and mobile computing devices (see Part 3 of these Guidelines).
+The term would also cover forms of recorded information that are three-dimensional, such as a land use planning model.

-21 Whereas s 23 provides that an FOI request to an agency, court or tribunal can be decided by an authorised person.
+Whereas s 23 provides that an FOI request to an agency, court or tribunal can be decided by an authorised person.